 Evergreen Mountain Lookout

-Distance: 2.8 miles
+- Distance: 2.8 miles

-Elevation Gain: 1,425 feet
+- Elevation Gain: 1,425 feet

-Difficulty: Moderate
+- Difficulty: Moderate

-Permit/Pass: Northwest Forest Pass
+- Permit/Pass: Northwest Forest Pass

-Overnight Use: Available on Recreation.gov.
-Reservations open in February. https://www.recreation.gov/camping/campgrounds/234178
+- Overnight Use: Available on Recreation.gov.
+Reservations open in February.

-If you’re someone that will drive hours for a short trail, this is for you.
-The almost 20 miles for forest service roads take over an hour to get to the trailhead.
+If you’re someone who will drive hours for a short trail, this is for you.
+The almost 20 miles of forest service roads take over an hour to get to the trailhead.
 However, this trail fully encompasses the beauty of the central cascades.
 Consider hiking this trail on a very clear day to get the full views of the surrounding mountains from this historic fire lookout.
 For a beautiful, colorful display of fall colors, wait until the fall to see the blueberry bushes.

 Fremont Lookout

-Distance: 5.6 miles
+- Distance: 5.6 miles

-Elevation Gain: 1,200 feet
+- Elevation Gain: 1,200 feet

-Difficulty: Moderate
+- Difficulty: Moderate

-Permit/Pass: National Park Pass
+- Permit/Pass: National Park Pass

-Camping: Dispersed camping is not allowed within Mount Rainier National Park.
+- Camping: Dispersed camping is not allowed within Mount Rainier National Park.
 Available campsites in the park include Cougar Rock, Ohanapecosh, White River, and Mowich Lake (primitive walk-ups only).

-Overnight Use: Unavailable
+- Overnight Use: Unavailable

 Fremont Lookout is one of the best moderate fire lookout hikes in Mount Rainier National Park.
 It is perfect for sunrise or sunset as the wide trail is easy to follow even in low light…you should still pack your headlamp though!
 The panoramic views of Mount Rainier are breathtaking at sunset.
-The inner part of the lookout is closed, however you can still walk around the lookout.
-The trail branches off from Burroughs Mountain Trail which I highly recommend as a non-fire lookout trail.
+The inner part of the lookout is closed, but you can still walk around the lookout.
+The trail branches off from Burroughs Mountain Trail, which I highly recommend as a non-fire lookout trail.

 Shriner Peak

-Distance: 8.5 miles
+- Distance: 8.5 miles

-Elevation Gain: 3,434 feet
+- Elevation Gain: 3,434 feet

-Difficulty: Hard
+- Difficulty: Hard

-Permit/Pass: None
+- Permit/Pass: None

-Camping: Ohanapecosh campsite is relatively close.
+- Camping: Ohanapecosh campsite is relatively close.
 This is the only nearby option.

-Overnight Use: Unavailable.
-There are wilderness sites next to the tower which is a great option!
+- Overnight Use: Unavailable.
+There are wilderness sites next to the tower, which is a great option!

 Granite Mountain Lookout

-Distance: 8.6 miles
+- Distance: 8.6 miles

-Elevation Gain: 3,800 feet
+- Elevation Gain: 3,800 feet

-Difficulty: Hard
+- Difficulty: Hard

-Permit/Pass: Northwest Forest Pass
+- Permit/Pass: Northwest Forest Pass

-Camping: Denny Creek and Tinkham campgrounds are nearby.
-There aren’t any restrictions for camping at the trailhead at the moment but this is an extremely popular trail.
+- Camping: Denny Creek and Tinkham campgrounds are nearby.
+There aren’t any restrictions for camping at the trailhead at the moment, but this is an extremely popular trail.
 There is a chance you could be asked to leave if you have a large camping setup.

-Overnight Use: Unavailable
+- Overnight Use: Unavailable

 There are some backcountry campsites at the base of the boulder field on Granite Mountain!

-Winchester Mountain - TWin Lakes
+Winchester Mountain – Twin Lakes

-Distance: 2.9 miles
+- Distance: 2.9 miles

-Elevation Gain: 1,300 ft
+- Elevation Gain: 1,300 ft

-Difficulty: Hard
+- Difficulty: Hard

-Permit/Pass: Northwest Forest Pass
+- Permit/Pass: Northwest Forest Pass

 What to Pack for Your Fire Lookout Hike